SS Shinyō Maru: Hell ship

 Japanese forces seized Pananis in December 1941 and the Japanese Government became her owner.
 In 1943 she began war service as Shin'yō Maru, crewed by Japanese civilian sailors.

 In August and September 1944, Allied intelligence intercepted Imperial Japanese Navy radio signals about Shin'yō Maru's intended movements.
 A signal sent on 6 September said that the next day she would leave Zamboanga in Mindanao, the Philippines in Convoy C–076.
 Fleet Radio Unit Pacific (FRUPAC) interpreted the signal to say that she would be carrying "750 troops for Manila via Cebu".

 Shin'yō Maru was in Zamboanga, but in fact on 4 September she had embarked 750 PoWs in her three holds.
 All but five of them were American.
 She also carried Imperial Japanese Army soldiers to guard the PoWs.
 On 7 September her crew closed and secured her hatch covers, and she left port in a convoy comprising four cargo ships, two tankers, and an escort of two destroyers or torpedo boats. for 14 hours the convoy steamed without incident.

 The US Navy sent the submarine USS Paddle to intercept the convoy and sink Shin'yō Maru.
 On 7 September Paddle found the convoy about 10 miles off Lanboyan Point on the Zamboanga Peninsula of Mindanao.
 Shin'yō Maru was leading the convoy.
 When the convoy was within two or three miles of Zamboanga Point, Paddle got into position and fired a spread of four torpedoes at her, two of which hit her in her holds.
-Paddle then torpedoed a second ship of the convoy, whose commender beached her to prevent her from sinking.
+Paddle then torpedoed a second ship of the convoy, whose commander beached her to prevent her from sinking.
 The Japanese escorts then started unsuccessfully depth charging Paddle, but she dived deep and escaped serious damage.